bguspl/bguspl.github.io/practical_sessions/PracticalSession12.md

 *   Python is dynamic which means that the types are checked only at runtime.
 But Python is also strongly typed, just like Java.
 You can only execute operations that are supported by the target type.

-Note that this means that variable names do **not** have a type in Python, their values do.
+Note that this means that variable names doÂ **not**Â have a type in Python, their values do.

 ### Coding Python

 Being an interpreted language, there are two ways to code Python: using Python's REPL (Read-Eval-Print-Loop), or using files.
-The REPL is used for "exploratory coding", when we just want to check how something works without the hassle of creating a new file, etc. For example, run `python3` in the labs:
+The REPL is used for "exploratory coding", when we just want to check how something works without the hassle of creating a new file, etc. For example, runÂ `python3`Â in the labs:

 ```bash
 ~> python3